 - Included a multi-factorial intervention in which the effect of flavonoids could not be separated

-- Did not provide data on cardiovascular disease or CVD risk factors
+- Did not provide data on CVD or CVD risk factors

 - Source of flavonoids was not found as normal dietary constituent.